Second Born electrons, born again seamen: Common elements of the two problems, role of conservation laws

+In the quantum physics of scattering, the intermediate $\vec{v_e}$ of the electron, trajectory, and $60^\circ$ angle are not accessible at infinity and thus not measurable quantities.
+But the slight deflection of projectile ion (and captured electron, both being the direction of $\vec{V_1}$) from initial incident direction in Fig. 2, which also follows from the above kinematics and equals $(m/M_1) \sin 60^\circ $, is accessible and this $\approx 0.47$ mrad has been measured experimentally \cite{ref13,ref14}.
+An observed peak in the scattering cross-section, termed the Thomas peak, at that angle confirms in detail the Thomas mechanism and that $60^\circ$ angle.
+Other details such as an asymmetric cusp have also been investigated \cite{ref15} but are not relevant to the discussion here.

+Turning to the Williamson-Butakov turn which also involves two turns and the $ 60^\circ $ angle, there is no invoking of conservation laws of physics to account for that particular number but only an argument of symmetry, along with the response time of large ships to hard turns of the steering wheel.
+That seems to be why the two turns are made as shown in Fig. 1 when the tangent to the circle reaches $60^\circ$.
+Note also that different considerations apply from those for powered ships when a sailboat is involved in a man overboard maneuver because of the importance of maintaining a heading into the wind at all stages of the turn in order to avoid capsizing \cite{ref16}.
+See a so-called Q-turn in \cite{ref1}.

-The fundamental laws of conservation provide the explanation for the close connection (in the poet's words:``To see the world in a grain of sand, And all eternity in an hour": William Blake) between two otherwise entirely different phenomena discussed here while validating Thomas's early intuition that was realized later in terms of the dominance of the second term over the first in the Born series.
+The fundamental laws of conservation, geometry, and symmetry provide the explanation for the close connection (in the poet William Blake's words:``To see the world in a grain of sand, And all eternity in an hour") between two otherwise entirely different phenomena discussed here while validating Thomas's early intuition that was realized later in terms of the dominance of the second term over the first in the Born series.